 We don’t provide mental health advice, counselling, or treatment.
 If you or someone you know is in crisis, contact your local community crisis team.
 You can also reach out to the Indigenous Hope for Wellness Help Line 1-855-242-3310, the Black Youth Helpline 1-833-294-8650, or Kids Help Phone 1-800-668-6868.

 Mentally healthy schools and learning environments

 There are many ways to promote mental health in schools and classrooms.
 Approaches vary depending on your preferences, the needs of your students and the local context.
-But it’s important to remember that, at its core, a mentally healthy school and classroom is a learning environment where all students feel like they belong.
+At its core, a mentally healthy school and classroom is a learning environment where every student feels like they belong.

 Maintaining positive relationships with students within a caring school community and safe, welcoming, inclusive classroom, contributes to students’ social-emotional wellness and readiness to learn.
 In addition, mentally healthy classrooms have a critical role in facilitating social emotional skill development through instruction, embedded opportunities for practice and ongoing modelling.
 Use our reflection tools to reflect on the practices used in your school or board and to identify strengths and areas for growth.

 Your knowledge of mental health is an essential part of creating a mentally healthy school and classroom.
 We cover mental health literacy and creating and sustaining a mentally healthy classroom in depth in our online course.

 Greet students warmly, by name, as they enter the classroom.